rajeshrinet/pystokes/pyforces/README.md

-This folder contains the core files of PyForces library.
+This folder contains the core files of the PyForces library.

 The file forceFields.pyx has implementation of various body forces and torques acting in colloidal systems.